jienli9027/Application-of-KAN-and-MLP-for-Modeling-Gmix/README.md

 # Application of Kolmogorov-Arnold and Deep Neural Networks for Modeling Gibbs Free Energy of Mixing Modified by Global Renormalization Group Theory

-Traditional local composition models are commonly used to describe phase separation in multi-component mixtures.
-However, these models have limitations near the critical point.
-Global Renormalization Group Theory (GRGT) can transform classical mean-field theory to include long-range fluctuations.
-This method can be applied to convert various local composition models so that the correlation length follows nonclassical scaling laws as the temperature approaches the critical point described by mean-field theory.
-This means that near the critical point, the way the correlation length changes with temperature deviates from classical predictions and follows a specific behavior.
-However, this method did not provide a closed-form expression for the Gibbs free energy of mixing as a function of temperature and mole fraction.

-Neural networks are known to be universal approximators of any continuous functions.
-Hence, it is expected that they can be used to develope a surrogate differential model for Gibbs free energy of mixing modified by GRGT.Multi-layer perceptron (MLP) network is perhaps the most common form of neural network used in function approximation.
-Recently, a special neural network known as the Kolmogorov-Arnold Network (KAN) has also been proposed.
-In this study, both KAN and MLP were used to approximate the excess Gibbs free energy data obtained after applying the GRGT process.
-These surrogates were applied to phase equilibrium calculations.

-Two examples, a two-suffix Margules model and a non-random-two-liquid (NRTL) model were used to demonstrate the feasibility of this procedure.
-Although the excess Gibbs free energy can be closely approximated by the surrogate model, this does not inherently ensure that its temperature and compositional derivatives are equally well captured.
-Since the surrogate excess Gibbs free energy model has to be used in phase equilibrium calculations, it is necessary to guarantee good approximation of their compositional and temperature derivatives.

-Moreover, KAN provides a better approximation of the Gibbs excess free energy model when training data are scarce, but the derivates are inferior to those of MLP, which also gives better Gibbs-Duhem consistency.
-However, piecewise linear activation function such as rectified linear unit (ReLU) cannot be used since their derivatives are zero.
+Author: Ji-En, Lo (羅翊心)
+Institution: Department of Chemical Engineering, National Tsing Hua University
+Date: July 2025
+# Overview

+### Background
+- Traditional local composition models are widely used to model phase separation in multicomponent mixtures.
+- However, they fail to capture long-range fluctuation effects near the critical point.
+- GRGT transforms mean-field theory to include these fluctuations, ensuring that the correlation length obeys nonclassical scaling laws as \( T \rightarrow T_c \).

+### Challenge
+- GRGT does **not** yield a closed-form expression for the Gibbs free energy of mixing \( g_{mix}(x, T) \).
+- This makes it difficult to directly compute phase equilibria using classical methods.

+### Solution: Surrogate Modeling via Neural Networks
+- Neural networks are used to approximate the GRGT-modified excess Gibbs free energy \( g_{ex}^{RG} \).
+- The surrogate models are differentiable and allow accurate computation of thermodynamic derivatives.
+- Two neural network architectures are tested:
+  - **Multi-Layer Perceptron (MLP)**
+  - **Kolmogorov–Arnold Network (KAN)**

+### Applications
+- The surrogate models are applied to compute liquid–liquid equilibrium using:
+  - Two-suffix Margules model
+  - Non-Random Two-Liquid (NRTL) model
+- Both models are tested for their ability to fit \( g_{ex} \) and its derivatives.

+### Key Findings
+- MLP yields better predictions of derivatives (e.g., \( \partial g / \partial x \), \( \partial g / \partial T \)) and satisfies Gibbs–Duhem relation more accurately.
+- KAN achieves higher accuracy for \( g_{ex} \) in data-scarce scenarios, but with less accurate derivative behavior.
+- ReLU-type activation functions are **not suitable** due to zero second derivatives, which conflict with thermodynamic consistency requirements.